palawatsupharerk/sklearn_tutorial/README.md

 directory structure of this tutorial, so it is important to clone the full repository if possible.

+*Palawat Supharerk*
 Fork and Clone to GitHub Desktop on Dec 15, 2016
+Run All Cells with Python 3.5.2 on Dec 14, 2016